 Of course, PDR has limitations.
 A PDR technician will check the depth, severity and location of the dent.
 Deep damage and torn metal requires traditional body work.
 PDR is not possible on chipped or scratched paint.

 Will using PDR affect the resale value of my vehicle?

 If you use PDR, you might have it excluded from your vehicle information report (VIR).
 This is the report that buyers ask to see when buying a vehicle.
-It lists all the accidents and damage that has happened to your car.
-The more damage, the less your car will be worth.
+It lists the accidents and damage that has happened to your car.
+Typically, the more damage, the less your car will be worth.
 Ask your body shop.